 “I turned to creating new age music because this genre is especially good about imparting feelings and pictures to the listener, be it is joy, hope, love, sadness or spiritual uplifting.
 It is what comes out when my fingers touch the keyboard, and it leaves interpretation up to the listener.”

-More information on Aleksandra Takala is available on her website (aleksmusic.com).
-Her CD -- Visions & Emotions -- and digital download tracks from that recording are available at online sales sites such as CDbaby, Amazon, iTunes, eMusic and many others.
+Her CD's -- In My Own Time and Visions & Emotions -- and digital download tracks from those recordings are available at online sales sites such as Amazon, iTunes, eMusic and many others.
 The music also can be heard (and this artist can be followed) at many major streaming platforms such as Spotify, Pandora, Apple Music, Google Play and more.